DanielButler1/AI-Stats/CONTRIBUTING.md

-# 🤝 Contributing to AI Model Stats
+# 🤝 Contributing to AI Stats

-Thank you for your interest in contributing to **AI Model Stats**!
+Thank you for your interest in contributing to **AI Stats**!
 This is a community-driven project, and we welcome contributions from **everyone**, whether you're a seasoned developer, AI researcher, or simply someone passionate about tracking the evolution of language models.

 ---